georgercarder/Kaggle-Text-Normalization-Challenge--English-version/README.md

 -download the "caches" and other data from the data folder

--run the indicators.finders contained in the indicators.finders folder
+-run the indicators.finders.guesses contained in the indicators.finders.guesses folder

 -run classifyTEST.MASTER.R contained in the classify folder.
 This produces the vector "Classs" whose entries are classifications of the corresponding "before" tokens.